-- (1) already submits to NICS information on all persons prohibited from possessing firearms for mental health reasons; or - (2) will focus funds on another category of qualifying NICS records that the state reasonably argues represents a greater information gap; or - (3) is prohibited by law from sharing information with NICS on persons prohibited for mental health reasons (with citations to the relevant law).
+- (1) already submits to NICS information on all persons prohibited from possessing firearms for mental health reasons; or - (2) will focus funds on another category of qualifying NICS records that the state reasonably argues represents a greater information gap; or - (3) is prohibited by law from sharing information with NICS on persons prohibited for mental health reasons (with citations to the relevant state law).
+Note: HIPPA is not considered to be a prohibiting factor.